gregcsokas/git-ai/README.md

 That's it — **no per-repo setup or git hooks required.** Commit with the Agent, the CLI or your Git AI.
 Attribution is captured and linked to commits automatically.

-### How it works:

-1. Coding Agents that support Git AI's standard call `git-ai checkpoint` whenever they write code or modify files with bash scripts.
-1. Git AI stores this attribution data in Git Notes, linking each line of AI-generated code to the agent, model, and session that created it.
-Run `git log --show-notes="ai"` to see them.
-1. Git AI moves and merges line-level attributions when you `squash`, `merge`, `reset`, `rebase`, `stash`, `cherry-pick`, etc. so your AI code is always accurately tracked.

-*Git AI does not "detect" AI code — the Agents report exactly which lines they wrote, providing the most accurate, explicit attribution possible.*

 **The Git AI standard is supported by:**
 <table>
 <tr>